 - Statistics: Often required for information technology programs, these courses can teach students a number of statistical concepts and applications, including regression, probability, sampling and correlation.

-Potential careers for individuals with a bachelor's degree in information technology
+What could I do with a bachelor’s degree in information technology

 Information technology courses help students develop knowledge and skills applicable to a variety of careers.
 Potential careers that individuals with a bachelor’s degree can pursue are discussed below: